-Guillermo Lemus enters his first season as assistant coach on the OU rowing staff.
+Guillermo Lemus enters his second season as assistant coach on the OU rowing staff.

 Lemus comes to Norman after a year as an assistant coach the University of Southern California.
 At OU, he will primarily work with the varsity rowing squad.

 Prior to his time with the Trojans, Lemus spent five years as an assistant coach for the University of San Diego for the 2012-16 seasons.
 While with the Toreros, Lemus served as a recruiter and was responsible for training, rigging and operational direction of the USD program.
 He was instrumental in the development of three CRCA All-Americans in Michelle Campbell (2014), Nneka Anyanwu (2015) and Uche Anyanwu (2016), and helped coach Anyanwu as the program's first-ever first-team All-American.
 Campbell was named the 2014 West Coast Conference Rower of the Year and was the league's newcomer of the year in 2013, while Anyanwu was the 2014 WCC Newcomer of the Year.